Amazon’s Luna Video Game Streaming Service is Here (+ It’s 30% Off!)

 For now, you can stream games in 1080p, with 4k streaming coming in the future.
 However, this takes up a lot of data, and Luna is really only compatible with faster streaming speeds.
 Amazon recommends a minimum of 10 mbps to stream in 1080p and 35 Mbps for 4k streaming, although you’ll probably want speeds a bit higher than that for the best experience.

 The second issue is that, as of now, the gaming catalog isn’t as expansive as some would hope.
 However, Luna is still in its beginning stages so we’ll probably see that change over time.

-If you’re interested in checking it out for yourself, you can head over to Amazon and request early access.
-And since Luna and Amazon Prime are two different services, you won’t need a Prime account to give it a try.
+If you’re interested in checking it out for yourself, you can head over to Amazon and browse the game library.